OpenKinect/libfreenect2/README.md

 # sudo apt-get install libturbojpeg0-dev (Debian)
 ```

 1. Install libusb. `sudo apt-get install libusb-1.0-0-dev`.
 The version must be >=1.0.20.
-You may use `sudo apt-add-repository ppa:floe/libusb` if version 1.0.20 is not available.
+You may use `sudo apt-add-repository ppa:floe/libusb && sudo apt-get update && sudo apt-get upgrade` if version 1.0.20 is not available.

 1. Install GLFW3, only if OpenGL 3.1 is supported (Odroid XU4 does not support it and you should use `cmake -DENABLE_OPENGL=OFF`).
 Try `sudo apt-get install libglfw3-dev`, if that is not available (e.g. Ubuntu trusty 14.04), you can download and install deb files from later Ubuntu releases: